amrelabbasy11/Sealedsecrets-Auto-Reencrypt/README.md

   - Error Reporting: Any failures during the re-encryption or sync processes should be logged in Jenkins and reported.
 For example, you could use the following snippet to log errors:
      `echo "$(date): Failed to re-encrypt $SECRET_NAME" >> re-encryption-errors.log`
+  - Email Notification: Email alerts can be sent on pipeline success, failure, or cancellation to notify the DevOps team.
+This enhances visibility and ensures rapid                 response to errors or issues in the re-encryption process.

 #### Ensuring the Security of Private Keys
 - The pipeline logs the entire re-encryption process, including detailed information on each secret processed, warnings, errors, and a summary of the re-encryption status.
 These logs are saved in the logs directory and are part of the artifacts archived at the end of the build.
 Logs are also included in the email notifications for